 So what's the first step to finding your ikigai?
 The answer lies in taking small steps that can help improve your well-being.

-Start by creating a routine, whether it is waking up early and enjoying your first cup of coffee, or taking the time to write in your gratitude journal at the end of your day.
+Start by creating a routine, whether it's waking up early and enjoying your first cup of coffee, or taking the time to write in your gratitude journal at the end of your day.

 We all have flaws and imperfections and you don't need to impress anyone.
 As soon as we accept all of ourselves, we feel happier.

 Rely On Others

-Reach out to people to share stories that brighten your day, to share advice, to have fun, to dream etc.
+Reach out to people to share stories that brighten your day, to share advice, to have fun, to dream, etc.

 The Joy Of Little Things

-There is joy in waking up and making a hearty breakfast or taking a morning walk before jumping into the day.
+There's joy in waking up and making a hearty breakfast or taking a morning walk before jumping into the day.
 Caring for yourself at the beginning of the day can help boost your mood.

 What are your favorite things to do for yourself?
 Write them down and make a habit of doing them first thing in the morning.